Ceelog/phpdoc-zh/src/book/uodbc.md

 `$result_id`</span> , <span class="methodparam"><span
 class="type">int</span> `$length`</span> )

-Enables handling of LONG and LONGVARBINARY columns.
+Controls handling of *LONG*, *LONGVARCHAR* and *LONGVARBINARY* columns.
 The default length can be set using the
 <a href="/book/uodbc.html#" class="link">uodbc.defaultlrl</a> `php.ini`
 directive.